-Know What to Expect Before, During and After Treatment
+What to Expect Before, During, and After Radiation Therapy Treatment

 Once you're referred to Radiation Oncology, you will meet with your Radiation Oncologist to discuss the type of treatment plan you will need.
 During the consultation, the radiation oncologist reviews your medical history, completes a physical examination, reviews your X-ray studies, scans and previous treatment to decide what role radiation therapy will play in treating your disease.